arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 ## Methods

+We applied a variety of methods to explore the questions we posed in the first semester.
+Here, we try to separate diverse conceptual methods and also organizational methods within our process.

 ### Narrative Techniques

+From several Brainstorming sessions and to a large portin also induced by the literary and theatrical loops sessions we discovered science fiction and climate fiction, as well as disaster fiction as a powerful artistic tool which also holds explorative potential for our research.

 #### Disaster Fiction / Science Fiction

+Disaster fiction serves as an analytic tool which lends itself to the method of Infrastructure Inversion (Francis Hunger) TODO

+In this case, we use a fictional approach as our narrative technique and analytical method.
+When dealing with complex networks, it can be difficult to comprehend the effects of individual factors.
+Therefore, canceling out single factors provides a better understanding of what they contribute to.
+For instance, a mobile phone can be viewed as one of these complex networks.
+Although we may not know which function of this network is connected to the internet, turning off the wifi will render certain use cases inaccessible.
+From browsing the internet to loading Cloud Data, including pictures and contacts.
+Scaling up, the entanglement of global networks can be studied through their disappearance.
+In this dystopian future our narrative takes pace.

 #### Non-linear storytelling

+As a chatbot served as our narrator, it has the inbuilt restriction of being merely reactive.
+Compared to a linear story unfolding to the reader, here much more power and control is given to the reader.
+The reader can ask questions and the chatbot will answer them.
+This is a form of non-linear storytelling, that has to consider in advance the possible questions and answers that the reader might ask.
+Large Language model take away a lot of the anticipatory burden from us, since coherency is maintained within the conceptual limits of an LLM.

+From a narratological perspective, the chatbot with its own hidden knowledge and an agenda by itself as a direct conversation participant is highly interesting.

+Throughout the year of working on this project we collected several research topics which had a deeper potential but weren't able to combine these into a stringent topic.
+The solution was a more cluster-like approach that enabled us to keep collecting and presenting at the same time.
+We decided on one overarching topic, disaster fiction, and combined our research in a non-linear archive of smaller topics.
+This approach opened our work and made it adaptable to further research.

+With the question of underlying power structures in mind, we decided to shed light on background infrastructure rather then bluntly pointing at power structures already in place

 #### Knowledge Cluster

+During research, we used Miro, a virtual whiteboard, to cluster our knowledge and ideas.
+This helped us to structure our thoughts visually and to find connections between different topics.
+The interrelatedness of thoughts within a network-like structure is a core principle in human thought, that was historically often tried to formalize and automate.
+A prominent example is the Zettelkasten Method (Niklas Luhmann) which is a method of knowledge management that uses a network of interconnected notes.
+The Miro board is one digital version of this method, which we used to structure our thoughts and ideas.
+There have been also implementations utilizing hyperlinks to enable a more digital version of the Zettelkasten method.

+Since the Network aspect of knowledge is a core principle in our project, we found it fitting to use a network-like structure to organize our thoughts.

 ### Analytic Techniques

 #### Infrastructure Inversion

+The research method proposed by Lisa Park and presented by Francis Hunger [3] is especially developed for researching infrastructures too big to observe as a whole.
+Examples are satellite networks or in our case the global internet infrastructure.
+Parks proposes to look at smaller parts of these networks, analyzing a more human scale part and then concluding and projecting on the whole network.
+ “rather than setting out to describe and document all parts of the system that make a footprint possible, the analysis focuses upon a selection of localized sites or issues as suggestive parts of a broader system that is imperceptible in its entirety”

 #### Reference Projects